fchaudhr/DEVNET-2068/steps-for-ansible.md

 # Detailed steps:

-## Step 1: SSH to Build node
+## Step 1: SSH to CVIM Management node

-* From your PC initiate a SSH connection to Management/Build node. **Note:** The speakers will provide the credentials i.e. {user-id} and password for the SSH connection.
+* From your PC initiate a SSH connection to Management/Build node.
+You may use terminal window on Mac.  **Note:** The speakers will provide the credentials i.e. {user-id} and password for the SSH connection.

 	**`ssh 10.201.241.229 -l {user-id}`**